klaro115/FragEngine/README.md

 Support may be resumed in the future if express interest arises, and may possibly use MoltenVK, to bypass Apple's insufferable software ecosystem.

-## WIP - Work In Progress
+## Work In Progress

-- Rework engine state machine:
-    - Split states into their own classes
+- Refactor graphics architecture:
+    - Rewrite update/draw registration and call logic
+    - Simplify code & reduce draw logic overhead
 - Lighting system: **[awaiting graphics refactoring]**
     - Indirect lighting
 - File format support: **[on hold]**
     - FBX (geometry)

 ## Roadmap